fasterthanlime/cs322/documents/report/source/deliverable2.rst

 Post-mortem deliverable 1
 =========================

-Some of the feedback we had.
+Some of the feedbacks we had.

     *In general, normalizing data is a good thing, but keep in mind that rebuilding some of the information that you discarded might be expensive.
 Do not hesitate to work with denormalized data if that will make your life easier.
 That will also help you to have a smaller ER model.*